MarcusZeal/mystara-isle-canon/content/Races/Kenku.md

 Kenku spirituality is varied, reflecting their diverse experiences and adaptability.
 They often worship deities associated with trickery, knowledge, and craftsmanship.

 **Key Deities**:

-- **Mask, the God of Thieves**: Kenku often revere Mask, the god of thieves and shadows, seeking his favor for their clandestine endeavors.
+- **[[Mask, the God of Thieves]]**: The god of stealth, trickery, and shadows.
+Mask is worshipped by thieves, spies, and those who value cunning and guile, guiding them to use their wits and stealth to achieve their goals.
-- **Gond, the God of Craft**: Some Kenku worship Gond, the god of craft and invention, as they excel in various skilled trades and craftsmanship.
+- **[[Gond, the God of Craft]]**: The god of invention, engineering, and craftsmanship.
+Gond is revered by inventors, artisans, and craftsmen for his guidance in creativity and innovation.
-- **Oghma, the God of Knowledge**: Kenku scholars and spies may seek the guidance of Oghma, the god of knowledge, in their pursuit of information and secrets.

 #### Primary Settlements